toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Settings-Guide.md

 To view your account information:

-1. Tap your profile picture in the top-right corner of the app (or select "User Profile" from the three dots menu)
+1. Tap your profile picture in the top-right corner of the app
 2. A dialog will display your profile information:
    - Username
    - Full name (First name + Last name)